spazzylemons/cj/README.md

 ### Encoding

 cj only parses JSON encoded as UTF-8 without BOM.
-Invalid characters will be converted to the replacement character "�".
+Surrogate pairs will be combined, and lone surrogates will be parsed as-is.

 ### Deep nesting